Bikes Buyer's Guide

 Shop Electric Bikes

-Now that you've learned about the different kinds of bikes we sell, it's time to start shopping!
-You can check out our entire bike range online, or head to your nearest Halfords store where we'll be more than happy to talk you through the different bikes available and help you to find something that's suitable for you.
+Now that you've learned about the different kinds of bikes we sell, it's time to pick the best style for you.
+You can check out our entire bike range online, or head to your nearest Halfords store where we'll be more than happy to talk you through the different bikes available and help you find the right fit.

-Don't forget to chat to us about our range of bike maintenance packages to keep your new ride in tip-top condition.
+Don’t forget to chat to us about our range of bike service packages to keep your new ride in tip-top condition.

 Back to Buyers Guide